Greetings, dear reader!

 I learned about this the HARD way.

 In the weeks leading up to my last photoshoot, I put my head in the sand.
-I couldn’t bare thinking about what I would wear.
+I couldn’t bear thinking about what I would wear.
 It was all to hard.
 Too intimidating.
 Too confusing.

 Then, THE DAY BEFORE the shoot, I rushed into the city and bought a heap of new clothes!!!